 This week’s theme is root vegetables.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during COVID-19 and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Root crops come in many shapes and sizes.
 Many root crops can be grown in the fall and left in the garden to harvest in November, December, and January.
 Carrots, beets, and rutabagas are traditional storage vegetables that will withstand many frosts.
 While frost may damage the tops of the vegetables, the roots will stay safe underground.
 Consider sowing these vegetables in your school or home garden in the late summer or early fall for harvesting all winter.
 Kids love harvesting root veggies–it’s exciting to unearth the beautiful root from its hiding place in the soil!
 To harvest root vegetables, carefully loosen the soil around the root with a trowel or your hands before you pull and tug.
 Rain also loosens the soil and makes digging root vegetables easy work.
 Roast root vegetables in the oven, create a root veggie soup, or make them into oven fries or chips.